mz0in/lilac/docs/datasets/dataset_labels.md

 <img src="../_static/dataset/dataset_add_label_row_tagged.png"></img>

+#### Keyboard shortcuts

+In the [dataset settings](../datasets/dataset_configure.md) menu, you can also configure keyboard shortcuts to toggle labels on individual rows.

+This allows you use the arrow keys to arrow through rows, and quickly label with custom shortcuts.

 ### Label multiple rows

 Labeling individual rows can be time-consuming, so Lilac provides a "Label all" feature, which